 - Adaptive Control Integration: Does the lighting make use of adaptive controls such as dimmers, timers, and/or motion sensors?
 These controls are the wave of the future in outdoor lighting and achieve additional energy savings, improve light source efficacy and increase visual task performance.
 It is important to build in the ability to make use of adaptive controls during the adoption of designs for new lighting installations, even if they will not immediately be implemented.

 - Heat Mitigation: Is the lamp housing designed to adequately dissipate heat?
 Because LED efficiency decreases with rising operating temperature, controlling heat emitted by LED lamps is critical in warm climates.

-- Lumen Depreciation: How robust is the lamp against efficiency loss over time?
+- Lumen Depreciation: How robust is the lamp against efficacy loss over time?
 Manufacturers typically quote “L70,” the expected use time until a bulb reaches 70% of its initial light output.

-- Consider dimming or turning off the lights during overnight hours
+- Consider dimming or turning off lights during overnight hours.

 - Avoid the temptation to over-light because of the higher luminous efficiency of LEDs.